jrenaud90/TidalPy/README.md

 # TidalPy - v0.2 Alpha
 ![Travis-ci](https://travis-ci.com/jrenaud90/TidalPy.svg?token=hTmV5nwCsy8qF9GmqKXP&branch=master)
 ## Purpose
-TidalPy is an open-source software suite designed to assist researchers in the semi-analytic calculation of tidal dissipation and evolution for rocky and icy worlds.
+TidalPy is an open-source software suite designed to assist researchers in the semi-analytic calculation of tidal dissipation and subsequent orbit-spin evolution for rocky and icy worlds.

 **TidalPy is intended to be good as a...**
 * Black Box (referred to as "*OOP* scheme" for `Object-Oriented Programming` throughout the documentation)